nandac/pandoc-reader/README.md

 This plugin converts Pandoc's Markdown into HTML 5.
 Conversion from other flavours of Markdown are supported but requires the use of a default file as described [here](https://github.com/nandac/pandoc-reader#method-two-using-pandoc-defaults-files).

-o formats other than HTML 5 is not supported.
+Converting to formats other than HTML 5 is not supported.

 ### Specifying File Metadata

-The plugin expects all markdown files to start with a YAML block as shown below.
+The plugin expects all Markdown files to start with a YAML block as shown below.

 ```yaml
 ---